 It’s relatively easy to make if you have all the right parts, which I’ll discuss below.
 I can’t stress enough how important some of those parts are to ensuring success, so if you mickey-mouse this leader with the wrong parts, you will struggle to catch fish.

 This is one piece of gear that is often overlooked by many anglers, although it is a critical part of the leader.
-Using the right hooks will go a long way in improving the success of your float fishing in Pennsylvania.
+Using the right hooks will go a long way in improving your success.

 Some hooks are not effective, and using the wrong hook obviously means catching fewer fish.